barbaalba/Parametric-Channel-Estimation-with-Short-Pilots-in-RIS-Assisted-Near-and-Far-Field-Communications/README.md

 - distanceCorr.m:

 # Random Walk functions
-- plotNearFieldBorder.m:
-- plotTrajectory.m:
+- plotTrajectory.m: plot the trajectory of the random walk in the room
 - randomwalk.m: It generate a random walk scenario in a confined room with given size
 - realChanGen.m:
 - Run.m: